Ireland continues to amaze us

 A series of dioramas illustrate life at that time and portray scenes in a way that makes them relatable today.
 From the first ship bringing immigrants to this remote part of Ireland in 1833 to a thriving small country village, the village shows how the local people lived, worked, and played.

-The village was opened by President Mary McAleese on 17 September 2003.
+President Mary McAleese opened the village on 17 September 2003.
 Doagh Famine Village is owned and operated by The Doagh Development Association, a local community group.

 Poteen Still